LeCharls McDaniel

 LeCharls Barnet McDaniel (born October 15, 1958) is an American football coach and former cornerback who played in the National Football League (NFL) for the Washington Redskins and the New York Giants.

 Early life and college

 He played high school football at Seaside High School.
-LeCharls played college football at California Polytechnic State University, where he earned his bachelor's degree in social science and was also a contributor on the team that won the 1980 Division II National Championship.
+LeCharls played college football at California Polytechnic State University, where he earned his bachelor's degree in social science.
+He was also a contributor on the team that won the 1980 Division II National Championship.

 He redshirted in 1976, played sparingly in 1977, and then was a three-year starter at Cal Poly from 1978 through 1980.
 As a Mustang, he intercepted 13 passes and scored three touchdowns while serving as a team captain twice.

 NFL career

 McDaniel spent his first two pro seasons, 1981 and 1982, with Washington.
-He intercepted one pass in the regular season, recording a 7-yard return during a 28-0 Washington rout of then-St. Louis on January 2, 1983.
+He intercepted one pass in the regular season, recording a 7-yard return during a 28–0 Washington rout of then-St. Louis on January 2, 1983.

 He then played for the New York Giants in 1983 and 1984.